workingDog/scalakml/README.md

 The gx: extension has what is in the official kml22gx.xsd schema, it does not include some of the gx: elements from Google listed in reference 2.

-Using scala 2.11.7 and java 8 SDK
+Using scala 2.11.8 and java 8

 Ringo Wathelet